How to handle dangerous goods

 • Air freight: ICAO/IATA DGR

-• Rail transport: RID Convention
+• Rail transport: Regional local rules - in Europe: RID Convention

 Your responsibility as sender of dangerous goods